Skip to content

 2.8B

-U.S. airports processed 2.8 billion passengers last year — every one expects the systems to work
+US airports processed 2.8 billion passengers last year.
+Every one expects the systems to work.

 Baggage handling, people movers, terminal HVAC, and jet bridges form interconnected dependency chains.
 A single point failure ripples through passenger flow for hours.